tonk-labs/dappicom/notes/how_to_write_an_instruction.md

     ];
 ```

 This is a mapping of opcodes to (addressing mode, intruction) pair and will help you to use the correct addressing mode from the [helpers](/circuits/helpers/src/lib.nr) module.
 INX is already implemented and you can go to [dappicom/circuits/opcodes/inx/src/main.nr](/circuits/opcodes/inc/src/main.nr) to see how it was done.

+If we check the datasheet in `instr.rs`, we can see INX only has one addressing mode (implied addressing), so first we need to call that in the helper module.
 Continuing on this example, let's take a look at the `inx` function in the `instr.rs`
 ```
  #[inline]
  pub(super) fn inx(&mut self) {